Many situations may lead to being unhappy with your job. It is vital to research and recognize job dissatisfaction to

 c.
 Do you constantly feel stressed and overworked in your position or work environment?

 Take a two-week holiday, a short getaway for a weekend, or even a personal day to regain your mental health.

 d.
 Is there a bigger problem you face, such as a boss that is a micromanager or a co-worker who is bullying you?

 If the latter is the issue, you need to take the appropriate steps to remedy the solution, such as speaking to the bully, your manager, or the Human Resources Department.
 If the former is the issue, you must either learn to get past it or move on.

 2. Decide whether it’s your job you are unhappy with or yourself.

 Self-reflection is an exercise you should practice regularly to help determine if you are unhappy with your job.

 Are you living up to your full potential?
-Are you happy at work, as well as in the home?
+Are you happy at work and at home?
 Are there things you wish you could change about yourself?
 Are you letting home affect work, or perhaps vice-versa?
 Once you have identified the root of the problem – work or otherwise – take action to address it and resolve it.
 The solution will depend on the problem and the realm of your life it is occurring in.

 3. If you have decided the actual cause of why you are unhappy with your job, it is time to consider searching for a new one.

 If you are in a long-term relationship with someone and/or have children, you will need to examine your finances, health benefits, and your partner’s feelings to decide when the best time to look for a new job is.
 However, there is nothing wrong with reading these 6 steps to secure the perfect teaching job.
 Something may happen to fall in your lap, or you may have to hunt rigorously for the position.

 4. Update your resume and be prepared to apply for a job the second you come across one that interests you.